haiwera-silk-cd/magento-devdocs/guides/v2.1/ext-best-practices/bk-ext-best-practices.md

   </p>
 </div>

-Magento consists of the core product code plus optional components that enhance or replace the core product code.
-There are over 100 out-of-the-box components in the form of modules, themes, and language packages available for Magento 2.
+Magento consists of the core product code plus optional 组件 that enhance or replace the core product code.
+There are over 100 out-of-the-box 组件 in the form of modules, themes, and language packages available for Magento 2.

 Magento's architecture allows for enhancements by letting you develop your own component.
-Keep in mind that in addition to Magento's own modules, your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} will be running alongside components from other developers.
+Keep in mind that in addition to Magento's own modules, your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} will be running alongside 组件 from other developers.
 For this reason, it is important that your component behaves correctly in Magento's modular environment.

 The table below is data from a recent poll that shows the distribution of the amount of extensions installed on a Magento instance for each edition.
 So for example, 32% of merchants on EE have over 50 different extensions installed!